DRAFT DEVELOPMENT FLOW WIP

 - Outcomes & Value derived:

-- Approved PRs are merged into develop and froze (no more code change) and if there is any update, QA needs to test it again and re-approve the PR.
+developand frozen (no more code changes).
+If there is any update, QA needs to test it again and re-approve the PR.

-- Release test.
+- Release Test:

 - Outcomes & Value derived:

-- Approved the PR for release build and the build can be released.
+- The PR for the release build is approved and the build can be released.